Diana Lachatanere: Involvement with SAA

 Lachatanere's first Society of American Archivists meeting was in 1978 when the meeting was held in Nashville, TN.
 Ann Allen Shockley, the librarian and archivist at Fisk University, had served on the Program committee and shepherded several sessions which included African American panelists.
-During the conference she invited "all of us, all of the young, people of color to her house for dinner … She made it very clear that this was the first time the Society had this number of black people there.”
+During the conference she invited "all of us, all of the young, people of color to her house for dinner ...
+She made it very clear that this was the first time the Society had had this number of black people there."
 However, it wasn't until 1981 that a roundtable was created specifically for minorities in archival work.

-The idea came out of the session "Minorities and the Profession: An Agenda for Action," (1981) chaired by Harold Pinkett, where Lachatenere was a panelist.
-After the session, archivists including Archie Motley, Thomas Battle, John Fleckner and Danny Williams, began to talk about next steps, including the drafting of a resolution.
+The idea came out of the session "Minorities and the Profession: An Agenda for Action," (1981) chaired by Harold Pinkett, where Lachatanere was a panelist.
+After the session, archivists including Archie Motley, Thomas Battle, John Fleckner and Danny Williams, began to talk about next steps, including the drafting of a resolution to be presented to the SAA Business meeting.
 Members approved the resolution and the Task Force on Minorities was created.
-Thomas Battle was appointed as the chairman, with Diana Lachateñeré invited as the SAA representative for the Joint Committee on Minority Recruitment.
+Thomas Battle was appointed as the chairman, with Diana Lachatanere invited as the SAA representative for the Joint Committee on Minority Recruitment.
 In 1984, she was elected to the Nominations Committee and was appointed to the Membership Committee.

-The task force continued to argue for a membership committee.
-Lachateñeré stated in the same interview, “the reason why we were pushing a membership committee is because then, out of the membership committee you could put together a recruitment program that could in fact target, we would target everybody, but we could specifically target black folks...”
+Among the issues that the Task Force recommended was the creation of a membership committee.
+Lachatanere stated in the same interview, "the reason why we were pushing a membership committee is because then, out of the membership committee you could put together a recruitment program that could in fact target, we would target everybody, but we could specifically target black folks..."

 In 1987 the task force ended with the recommendation that a minorities' roundtable be formed.
-The Archivists and Archives of Color Roundtable was established later that year, with Diana Lachateñeré and Carol Rudisell serving as the initial coordinators for the roundtable.
+Council approved the motion and the Archivists and Archives of Color Roundtable was established later that year, with Diana Lachatanere and Carol Rudisell serving as the initial coordinators for the roundtable.
 Diana served as co-editor and prepared the first two newsletters for the roundtable and helped to set an agenda for the group.
 The roundtable held its first meeting in September 1987 at the annual SAA conference in New York City.
 This meeting brought a structure for the roundtable that continues today, including the process of electing two co-chairs, with one being elected every year.

+With SAA, Lachatanere has served a number of roles on committees and taskforces, including: